NHSDigital/record-a-vaccination-guidance/app/reporting.md

 {% include 'guide-contents.njk' %}

+Vaccination data is available to extract as soon as it's recorded and saved.
 You can extract data in a ‘.csv format’ (comma separated variable) to support reporting within your organisation by choosing from a combination of:

 * Dates (up to a maximum of 2 weeks)
 * Vaccines
 * Sites

 You aren't restricted to how often or when you can create reports.
-Vaccinations data will be available to extract as soon as it's recorded and saved.

 ## Choosing dates